Anthony396-beng/UmaruV4-Bot/README.md

 ## 💠 What is UmaruV4?

-<p>John Lester created the UmaruV4 Facebook Messenger bot.
+<p>Anthony Thimothy created the UmaruV4 Facebook Messenger bot.
 It is essentially a project that builds a bot system specifically for Facebook Messenger in order to provide users with a new experience in Messenger.<br><br>Preview:</p>
 <img src="https://i.imgur.com/uw2LYZY.jpg" style="width:360px;"></img>

 ## 🔐 Appstate Encryption